caoccao/react-spring-boot-ssr/README.md

 # react-spring-boot-ssr

-An SSR demo of React + Spring Boot with Javet
+This project is an SSR demo of React + Spring Boot with Javet